Grant funding for community emergency resilience

-Devon County Council and Devon Communities Together are pleased to announce a further opportunity to apply to our “fast Track” Devon Emergency Resilience Fund which is offered through two schemes.
+The Devon Community Resilience Board is pleased to announce a further opportunity to apply to our “fast Track” Devon Emergency Resilience Fund which is offered through two schemes.

 Purpose of fund and criteria

 Experience has shown that a wide range of small resilience measures can make a real difference to communities.
 This funding is available to communities to improve their own resilience with equipment and small scale works, and may range from the provision of sandbag stores and other flood protection equipment, road signs, tools and personal protective equipment, to one off small scale works to reduce risk .

-It is important that the community sets out their own shopping list.
+We recommend that your Community Emergency Response Team defines its own shopping list to meet local requirements.
 Examples of resilience measures can be provided by the Forum, other communities or the Devon County Council Flood Team to help you consider what might be best for you.

 Area of benefit

-The Fund is open for community groups, flood groups, parish/town councils etc. but not for individuals.
+The Fund is open for community resilience groups, flood groups, parish/town councils etc. but not for individuals.

 How much can you apply for?